mattcingram/UKRN_virtual_workshop_2024/README.md

 In either case, you will see a window with a file directory containing this README document and a folder labeled "v4".
 The v4 folder contains the exercise materials for this session.

+To begin, you first need to establish a __working directory__ (i.e., project directory).

+There are two ways you can do this: (1) manual approach, or (2) code approach.

+MANUAL APPROACh

+CODE APPROACH

-To begin, go to v4 folder, open "scripts" subfolder, and open R script there.
+go to v4 folder, open "scripts" subfolder, and open R script there.
 Code will set "v4" as working directory, and users can go from there.
 __Note__: if plots do not show in RStudio window, graphs can still be saved to file and opened.

 To read more about containers and how Binder works with [Docker](https://docker.com/) images and [JupyterHub](https://jupyter.org/hub) servers, see [mybinder.org](https://mybinder.org).